cdktf/cdktf-provider-cloudflare/docs/zeroTrustGatewaySettings.go.md

 - *Type:* interface{}

-If mode is redirect_uri: when enabled, context will be appended to target_uri as query parameters.
+Specify whether to append context to target_uri as query parameters.
+This applies only when the mode is redirect_uri.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.10.1/docs/resources/zero_trust_gateway_settings#include_context ZeroTrustGatewaySettings#include_context}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.11.0/docs/resources/zero_trust_gateway_settings#include_context ZeroTrustGatewaySettings#include_context}

 ---